blakechi/ComVEX/comvex/vit/README.md

 # Vision Transformer (ViT)

 This is an PyTorch implementation of [AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE](https://arxiv.org/abs/2010.11929) referenced from [lucidrains](https://github.com/blakechi/vit-pytorch).
 For the official implementation, check out this [repo](https://github.com/google-research/vision_transformer).
+Added new model configurations from [Scaling Vision Transformers](https://arxiv.org/abs/2106.04560).

 ## Objects